 The proposed bill would amend several sections of the Arizona Revised Statutes related to public meetings and records.
-Key updates include a requirement for the minutes or recordings of public meetings to be made available online for public inspection within three working days and to remain accessible indefinitely thereafter.
+Key updates include the requirement that minutes or recordings of public meetings be made available online for public inspection within three working days and remain accessible indefinitely thereafter.
 Additionally, if a public body meets exclusively through technological devices, it must provide an option for the public to view the meeting both remotely and at a physical location.
-The Attorney General is mandated to respond to complaints regarding open meeting law violations within 120 days, and public records must be provided in the least expensive manner possible, with a preference for electronic copies.
+The Attorney General would also be mandated to respond to complaints regarding open meeting law violations within 120 days.

 Statutes affected: